ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

-Developers provide the content and actions in an app through \mr{}'s object-oriented state model, implemented in TypeScript\footnote{\url{https://www.typescriptlang.org/}}.
-As with all object-oriented programming models, \mr{}'s state includes the definition of classes and instances.
-Classes have methods and properties, which can be labeled as \texttt{GenieFunction} and \texttt{GenieProperty} using annotations to indicate that they are user-accessible via multimodal commands.
+Developers provide the content and actions in an app through \mr{}'s object-oriented state model, implemented in TypeScript\footnote{\href{https://web.archive.org/web/20240228110208/https://www.typescriptlang.org/}{https://www.typescriptlang.org/}}.
+As with all object-oriented programming models, \mr{}'s state code includes the definition and implementation of classes.
+Classes have declarations, methods, and properties, which can be labeled as \texttt{GenieClass}, \texttt{GenieFunction}, and \texttt{GenieProperty}.
+These annotations in the state code (or \textit{State Annotations} for short) indicate that they are user-accessible via multimodal commands.
+All \mr{} annotations have an optional parameter that denotes the purpose of that class/function/property, similar to comments in code.
 These code annotations or decorators in TypeScript are tags written before the class, method, and property declarations.
 This allows the relevant annotation code to be executed at initialization time to transform the capabilities of the annotated classes or methods.

-\textbf{Class Definitions.} \mr{} provides developer-accessible classes for developers to implement the state of their app: \texttt{DataClass} and \texttt{HelperClass}.
-The former stores data of the app, and the latter provides definitions to ease the user's interaction with the data.
-Examples of each type of class are shown in the top left of \autoref{fig:overview}.